anand-nanwana14/Automation/README.md

 # Automation
-Archiving Logs in S3 By making a bash script
+Archiving Logs in S3 By a Bash Script
+Apache2 Logs From our EC2 Machine